Training Kids for KindnessBy Brooke Lavelle Heineberg | March 5, 2013 | 3 comments

 Simply wishing to be kind, or telling our children to do so, won’t necessarily make us caring or compassionate (just as simply wishing for money won’t make us wealthy!).
 But if we develop and cultivate the conditions for compassion, it will arise and deepen naturally.

 Being kind isn’t just about being nice or polite; it is also good for us.
-Our research has shown that CBCT training can reduce stress as well as the activation of autonomic and immune pathways that have been implicated the development of a host of chronic, stress-related illnesses, including depression, heart disease, and diabetes.
+Our research has shown that CBCT training can reduce stress as well as the activation of autonomic and immune pathways that have been implicated in the development of a host of chronic, stress-related illnesses, including depression, heart disease, and diabetes.
 But these benefits don’t simply come from attending classes or thinking about being more kind or compassionate.
 One of the most important implications from these studies is that practice matters: one needs to meditate regularly in order to effect real change.

 CBCT training also helps us build skills necessary for sustaining and enhancing our personal relationships.
 Practicing CBCT enhances our empathic accuracy—that is, our ability to infer others’ mental states—which is essential for building our social relationships.
 These skills are especially important for many adolescents in foster care who have difficulty forming new, healthy relationships in part because of past trauma or neglect.
 Compassion training seems to help these children build inner strength and gain the emotional tools necessary for opening to and connecting more deeply with others.